AviciaGuild/avomod/README.md

 * Disable moving armor and accessories
 * Search item on trade market by middle clicking item
 * Filter out depositing and withdrawing items from guild bank
+* Autoskip quest dialogue
+* Custom attacks menu
+    * Sorts by timer
+    * Shows defense of territory
+    * Click to create beacon at territory and post coordinates in chat
+    * Highlights what territory you're in
+* Filter out territory resource messages
+* Fixed powder stacking fix (slight delay)
+* Displays nickname of nicked champions